flutter/website/src/content/app-architecture/case-study/dependency-injection.md

 through the architecture-related code, but it doesn't tell the whole story.
 Most utility code, widget code, and UI styling was ignored.
-Browse the code in the [Compass app repository][] for a complete example of a robust Flutter application built using these principles.
+Browse the code in the [Compass app repository][] for a complete example of a robust Flutter application built following these principles.

 [provider]: https://pub.dev/packages/provider
 [`GoRouter`]: https://pub.dev/packages/go_router